 Click the Bin icon in the top right of your screen.

-Not an iPhone user?
-Well, if you’re wanting to know how to delete all emails at once on Android, you’ll need to either use the tedious method listed above or take advantage of a third-party app like Clean Email because you can’t use Chrome to access the desktop version of Gmail in the same way you can from Safari.
+💡 Not an iPhone user?
+Well, if you’d like to delete all emails at once on Android, you’ll need to either use the tedious method listed above for iOS devices or take advantage of a third-party email management app like Clean Email.

 Naturally, this only applies to Apple users and so, if you are on Android, skip to the next section.
-If you are an iOS Mail app user and Apple Mail is your email client of choice instead of the Gmail mobile app, the steps for removing your messages are the following:
+If Apple Mail is your email client of choice instead of the Gmail mobile app, the steps for removing your messages are the following:

 Open Mail App.